We here about Kwanzaa from time to time so what exactly is this holiday?

 It is a winter holiday that beings the day after Christmas and celebrated by some of the African-American & Pan-African cultures.
 A celebration of Family, Community and Culture.
 This celebration is a week-long celebration that last from December 26 to January 1 each year.

-Celebrated since 1966 in United States, According to Wikipedia.
-Kwanzaa helps celebrate the African culture and heritage to bring it back into today’s culture
+Kwanzaa helps celebrate the African culture and heritage to bring it back into today’s culture.

 Many Christians who celebrate Kwanzaa also celebrates Christmas as well.
 Kwanzaa is not to take place of any other religion or holiday.